melhzy/HW2/README.md

 Here is the readme file for homework 2.

-It is a C# ASP.Net MVC project using AngularJS as JavaScript and Bootstrap as CSS.
+It is a C# ASP.Net MVC project using AngularJS as JavaScript and Bootstrap as CSS...